1jour1vin

 About the estate:

-Owned by the Axa Group, Petit-Village—which has seen a succession of different management teams—has not always lived up to the potential of its superbly situated terroir.
-Recent vintages, however, show a positive trend, with wines that are more elegant, more refined, and less “Medoc-style” in character.
-We believe, however, that the estate can still aim higher under the leadership of Diana Berrouet-Garcia, who took over as technical director in 2015.
+Owned by the Axa Group, Petit-Village—which has seen a succession of different management teams—has not always lived up to the potential of its prime location.
+The most recent vintages, however, show a positive trend, with wines that are more elegant, more refined, and less “Medoc-style” in character.
+It seems to us, however, that the estate can still aim higher under the leadership of Diana Berrouet-Garcia, who took over as technical director in 2015.

 James Suckling